sbnc-eu/eslint-plugin-sbnc-rules/docs/rules/padded-blocks.md

 * `"always"` (default) requires empty lines at the beginning and ending of block statements, function bodies, class static blocks, classes, and `switch` statements.
 * `"never"` disallows empty lines at the beginning and ending of block statements, function bodies, class static blocks, classes, and `switch` statements.
+* `"loose"` applies the `always` rule if there is at least one empty (padding) line inside the block's body, and applies the `never` rule otherwise.
+Note that if the block contains other blocks, the empty lines in those blocks' bodies are not considered, only those for each block's own block level.

 Object option: